-The Board takes an active role in promoting a child safe culture and works with the CEO and the Child Safety Officer to ensure compliance with Ministerial Order 1359 and the implementation of and review of the Child Safety and Wellbeing Policy & Procedure and the Child Safety and Wellbeing Code of Conduct.

-The Board members will:
+The Board takes an active role in promoting a child safe culture and works with the CEO and the Child Safety Officer to ensure compliance with Ministerial Order 1359 and the implementation of and review of the Child Safety and Wellbeing Policy, and the Child Safety Reporting Procedure and the Child Safety and Wellbeing Code of Conduct.
+Board members will:

-- champion and promote a child safe culture within the Wyndham CEC community - ensure that child safety is a regular agenda item at Board meetings - undertake annual training on child safety - review and approve updates to the Policy, and act in accordance with the Child Safety Code of Conduct to the extent that it applies to Board members - authorise the Child Safety and Wellbeing Policy & Procedure and Child Safety and Wellbeing Code of Conduct, and - ensure that appropriate resources are made available to allow Wyndham CEC's Child Safety and Wellbeing Policy and associated procedures to be effectively implemented.
+- champion and promote a child safe culture within the Wyndham CEC community - ensure that child safety is a regular agenda item at Board meetings - undertake annual training on child safety - review and approve updates to the Policy, and act in accordance with the Child Safety Code of Conduct to the extent that it applies to Board members - authorise the Child Safety and Wellbeing Policy, the Child Safety Reporting Procedure and Child Safety and Wellbeing Code of Conduct, and - ensure that appropriate resources are made available to allow Wyndham CEC's Child Safety and Wellbeing Policy and the Child Safety Reporting Procedure and associated procedures to be effectively implemented.